spookyQubit/lda_from_scratch/Readme.md

 ![Convergence image](https://github.com/spookyQubit/lda_from_scratch/blob/master/images/topics_v_dist.jpg)

 Each figure above consists of four squares, one square representing the probability of a vocab.
-Each column corresponds to one topic with each row corresponds to a given number of iterations in Gibbs sampling.
-One can see that with increasing number of iterations, one topics probability is mostly on v1 and the other topics probability is distributed over v2, v3 and v4.
+Each column corresponds to one topic.
+Each row corresponds to a given number of iterations in the Gibbs sampling algoright.
+As expected, one can see that with increasing number of iterations, one topics probability is mostly on v1 and the other topics probability is distributed over v2, v3 and v4.